QinkangLu/ECS140/HW4/README.md

 # Common Lisp Programming Practice

-## Running
+## Testing
-To compile CLISP code, you have to first install CLISP in your compiler and then simply type "clisp filename.l" to run it
+To compile CLISP code, you have to first install CLISP in your compiler and then simply type "clisp filename.l" to run it.
+To test all the parts and all the functions at once, you simply have to go to the test folder and run the shell script "./test.sh" to run all of them at once.

 ## Part 1: Simple Function Definitions
 The goal of this part of the homework is to familiarize you with the notions of lists, function definitions, and